 Riding your horse and encouraging proper engagement can help to build muscle, too.
 Focus on encouraging him to step up under himself with his hind end; you may use trot poles for this.
 Alternatively, intersperse trot work with canter work, which often causes a horse to step under himself, and then return to the trot while maintaining that driving stride.

 There are a variety of bitting rigs that encourage engagement on the lunge line.

 Work on engagement and getting your horse to drive from behind should be done in short intervals if your horse is out of shape.
 Building muscle takes time, and your horse will only be able to maintain this posture for short periods.
 Pushing for too much too fast can cause soreness, setting your conditioning back.

 Hill work is also a great way to build muscle in your horse.
 Riding your horse down hills will naturally encourage his hind end to come beneath him, but riding up hills is also excellent for building muscling.
 Start with just walking some hills at the end of your ride, then gradually increase the frequency, duration and intensity of your hill workouts.

 Support Muscle Function with Un-Lock

 To support your horse’s muscle function and performance, feed Un-Lock.
-Un-Lock is full of nutrients that are proven to prevent cramping and tying up, help your horse maintain top speeds as well as improve athletic performance and your horse’s muscle recovery.
+Un-Lock is full of nutrients that are proven to prevent cramping, help your horse maintain top speeds as well as improve athletic performance and your horse’s muscle recovery.
 With more BCAAs, amino acids, electrolytes and essential vitamins than any other formula on the market, Un-Lock is also completely free of banned substances, so you can use it safely without worrying about withdrawal periods before competitions.

 Try Un-Lock today and see what it can do for your horse.
 It’s backed by our 90-day money-back guarantee, so you can order with confidence.